prof-rossetti/intro-to-python/exercises/command-line-computing/README.md

   + [The Windows Command-Prompt](windows-command-prompt.md) - NOT RECOMMENDED

 > TIPS:
->   + Pressubg the up arrow will cycle through recent commands
+>   + Pressing the up arrow will cycle through recent commands
 >   + Pressing tab will auto-complete filepaths
 >   + Typing "clear" and pressing enter (or just pressing "command + k" on Mac) will clear the screen